ozonetelgit/ozonetel-ai-sdk/README.md

 The Ozonetel AI project is designed to provide a user-friendly interface for software development using Ozonetel's in-house AI libraries, models, and software solutions.
 It offers seamless integration with Ozonetel's advanced AI capabilities, allowing developers to harness the power of AI to enhance their applications.

 ## Features
-- Text Embedding (Bit Embeddings): The Ozonetel AI project currently offers text embedding functionality, allowing users to convert text into high-dimensional bit vectors for various natural language processing tasks.
+- Text Embedding (Binary Embeddings): The Ozonetel AI project currently offers text embedding functionality, allowing users to convert text into high-dimensional bit vectors for various natural language processing tasks.

 ## Getting Started
 To get started with the Ozonetel AI project, follow the steps below: